-Payment may be by check, major credit card or PayPal.
-On the Resources page of this website there is a link to a secure web page where payment can be made via eChecks, credit card or PayPal.
+Payment may be made via debit or credit card through my PayPal portal.
+On the Resources page of this website, there is a link to the portal.

 Can my law firm hire you to coach me?

 Yes, law firms often pay for coaching for their associates and partners and find it a good investment.
+It is not uncommon for a firm to hire me to boost the marketing skills of a senior associate and potential partner.
 However, just as in any legal representation, I owe loyalty and confidentiality to my coaching client, regardless of who pays my fee.

 Can you coach more than one person at a law firm?

 It depends.
 As long as there are no conflicts of interest between the clients or other ethical issues involved, I could coach more than one attorney in the firm.
 Understanding the dynamics of a firm's practice and the lawyers could make coaching multiple attorneys at one firm more efficient.
 Of course, all communications with my clients are entirely confidential.